 “’ So death is having all these tries at me, is he?
 Let him, then!
 I had a try at him a long while ago myself.’
 ‘When was this?’ you’ll say.
 Before I was born.
 Death is just not being.
 What that is like I know already.
 It will be the same after me as it was before me.
 If there is any torment in the later state, there must also have been torment in the period before we saw the light of day; yet we never felt conscious of any distress then.”Lucius Annaeus Seneca

 I often wonder what life must have been like in those times, and I would like to be transported in a time machine to peek for a little while, just out of curiosity, but I don’t miss it as such.
 Most people will agree that there is nothing to miss.
-We weren’t alive then, as it was before our time, so we don’t think about it.
+We weren’t alive then, as it was before our time, so we cannot really miss it.

 Then, why do you feel like you will be missing out if you die in a few years and you are not around to see the 2030s or the 2050s?

 But end it will, eventually, for all of us.
-For some sooner than for others, but death will find us all at the end, and we will be dead again, same as we were so many years ago, before we were born.
+For some, sooner than for others, but death will find us all at the end, and we will be dead again, the same as we were so many years ago, before we were born.